+Affordable housing encompasses:

-Affordable housing means private rental housing and home purchase options (including housing aimed at the first home owners market) for low to moderate income households3.
+- " Private rental housing and home purchase options (including housing aimed at the first home owners market) - " Social housing (including public and community housing).

 Basement

 A storey below ground level or where the underside of the ceiling projects no more than one metre above ground level.